Pentecost Novena Day 7

-Grace to you and Happy Easter!
+Grace to you, and Happy Easter!

-May I also have a deep awe of the Lord knowing that He is God, and I am His creature.
+May I also have deep awe of the Lord knowing that He is God, and I am His creature.
 May the privilege of His adoption of me in Christ not cause me to disrespect Him, but to respond in pious gratitude.
 Amen.

 God love you.
 God bless you.

 Fr.
 Maurice Emelu